 Crispy Oven Baked Chicken Wings

-- 4 lbs chicken wings, tips discarded, split if preferred (about 16-20 whole wings) Note 1
+- 4 pounds chicken wings, tips discarded, split if preferred (about 16-20 whole wings) Note 1

-- 2 tbsp baking powder NOT baking soda!
+- 2 tablespoon baking powder NOT baking soda!

 - oil for spraying wings